Hanapina/NBAStandings/README.md

 The program creates 2 files to be read: **easternConf.txt** and **westerConf.txt** so make sure those are not deleted.

+**MAKE SURE TO KEEP THE EXECUTABLE AND THE TWO ABOVE FILES IN THE SAME DIRECTORY**

 Manually update stats if you need to (also do not spam this).

 Any potential spamming can lead to you getting rate-limited and thus being unable to pull from the basketball reference site.